SHIT FOR BRAINS

 It’s better than porno – gay soap opera.
 Each line is its own flirty pick-up.
 I start thinking who is to play these roles.
 Robby wants to be the fat, old King Henry, the Eighth.
 Mary has to be Mary, Queen of Scots.
 Grant wants to revive Falstaff, and Jack is a divine and royal Elizabeth.
 Maybe I can be Will and play mandolin by telephone.
-Hippie says he’ll wire something up.
-He’s to be a guard, with no lines, but pantomime instructions.
+Hippie says he will wire something up.
+He is to be a guard, with no lines, but pantomime instructions.

 Sonnet #31 continues,